ShueiYang/shueiyang-homepage/README.md

 <br />

-Stacks use for this project:
+Stacks use for this portfolio:

-* Next.js
+* Next.js 13 app directory
 * TailwindCss
 * Framer Motion
 * Three.js
 * Prisma
 * MongoDB

+Languages and tools

+* TypeScript
+* Headless ui
+* React hook form
+* Cloudinary
+* PNPM package manager

 Feature:
-* projects are stored in DB and can be uploaded from admin panel.
+* Projects are stored in MongoDB and can be uploaded from admin panel.
-* projects can also be edited and removed from the Edit panel.
+* Projects can also be edited and removed from the Edit panel.
 * Only admin get acces to CRUD operation.
 * Authentification with JWT (Jose) and session with cookie.